 I really love summer with kids.
 It gives us time to explore and learn outside of a classroom.
 It helps us connect with one another and with the world around us through exploring first-hand and through reading a gazillion books.
 I love bare feet and wet swimsuits.
 I love picnicking outside with sticky peach-juice hands grabbing my shirt (jk, I loathe that and go through baby wipes like they’re going out of style).

-Why I Put Together Summer Fun Club for my Kids
+Why I Put Together Kids Goals for Summer

 It’s also important to me that my kids not JUST goof off over the summer.
 Of course, I want them to have plenty of unstructured play time, both outside and inside.
 But I also want them to remember that learning is FUN!
-I want to help them learn to set and accomplish feasible summer goals for kids.
+I want to help them learn to set and accomplish feasible summer kids goals.
 I want them to be delighted by all the opportunities to gain knowledge and expand their minds and strengthen their bodies.

-Summer Fun Club was my answer to helping my kids choose structured, attainable summer goals.
+Summer Fun Club was my answer to helping my kids choose structured, attainable summer kids goals.
 It’s intended to help them LOVE to learn, and be excited and ready for the classroom next year.
-I put together a version of this two summers ago, and modeled it after a similar chart my friend made.
-We were in Europe all last summer, so our adventures and learnings looked a bit different then.
-But since we’re mostly exploring at home this summer, I’m excited to take advantage of connection and learning opportunities.
+I first put together a version of this two summers ago, when my two oldest were 6 and 4.
+We were in Europe the summer after that, so our adventures and learnings looked a bit different then.
+But since we’re mostly exploring at home this summer, I’m excited to take advantage of connection and learning opportunities through goals for children.

-We worked together to create a set of summer goals divided into a few categories: Physical, Life Skills/Service, Academic, Arts, and Fun.
-You can structure it however you like, of course.
+For our family, we worked together to create a set of summer kids goals divided into a few categories: Physical, Life Skills/Service, Academic, Arts, and Fun.
 The kids are also expected to do their normal Family Economy lists (get ready, daily simple chore, music practice, etc.).
 At the end of the summer, our kids earn one special date of their choice – any activity, any meal, any treat.
 They get SO excited for this and we love celebrating their accomplishments of kids goals with quality one-on-one time.

-This is absolutely not intended to dictate how you should structure your summer.
-Rather, I’m sharing the guidelines and template for kid summer goals that have been fun and useful to our family.
-I’m pasting a photo of it so you can see what it looks like, and also including a LINK to a Google doc where you can save and edit your own copy (just click on File > Make a Copy).
-Feel free to use it and modify as much as you’d like to fit your family’s needs.
+Below, I’m pasting a photo of our summer fun club lists so you can see what our kids goals look like.
+I’m also including a LINK to a Google doc where you can save and edit your own copy (just click on File > Make a Copy).
+Feel free to use it and change it as much as you’d like to fit your family’s needs.